-The CARE pension at the date of leaving is then compared to an `underpin` pension based on 1/100 x pensionable service (measured in years and complete months) x final pensionable salary (based on contractual salary).
+The CARE pension at the date of leaving is then compared to an `underpin` pension based on 1/90 x pensionable service (measured in years and complete months) x contractual salary.
 If this results in a higher figure, then the `underpin` pension rather that the CARE pension applies.

 Benefits under the RST Pension Scheme must be split pre 6 April 2006 and post 5 April 2006 due to the different rates at which these elements of pension increase in payment.